saylordotorg/course_me102/Unit01.md

+---
+layout: default
+title: "ME102: Mechanics I"
+course_description: "An introduction to the study of mechanics, or how forces affect bodies in motion.
+Reviews Newtonian physics and its application to statics systems, analyzes static systems and solid objects, stress and strain relationships, and material dynamics."
+next: ../Unit02
+previous: ../Intro
+---
 **Unit 1: Statics** <span id="1"></span>
 **The first unit of this course covers static analysis.
 You will briefly review vectors (graphical elements allowing you to visualize the